-We work towards help this problem by improving food and nutritional security through promoting proven agro-ecological technologies, diversifying livelihoods, and strengthening the technical and organisational capacity of the communities.
+We are working towards helping this problem by improving food and nutritional security through promoting proven agro-ecological technologies, diversifying livelihoods, and strengthening the technical and organisational capacity of the communities.

 - Impacting 70,000 people across 100 villages of three districts.